Media and Communications Manager, Japan | SteelWatch

 You are an experienced and dynamic media and strategic communications expert.
 In this role you will lead the development of the media and communication strategy to deliver industry-wide corporate change with a goal of ending coal-based steelmaking in Japan in the coming decade.

-Specifically you will;
+Specifically you will:

 • Develop and maintain strong relations with journalists and ensure regular flows of news